mahmoudparsian/big-data-mapreduce-course/slides/glossary/README.md

 The process of transforming scattered data from numerous sources into a single new one.

 ## Data analyst
 Someone analysing, modelling, cleaning or processing data

 ## Database
-A digital collection of data stored via a certain technique
+A digital collection of data stored via a certain technique.
+In computing, a database is an organized collection of data (rows or objects) stored and accessed electronically.

 ## Database Management System
-Collecting, storing and providing access of data
+Collecting, storing and providing access of data.

 ## Data cleansing
 The process of reviewing and revising data in order to delete duplicates, correct errors and provide consistency

 ## Data mining
 The process of finding certain patterns or information from data sets

 ## Data virtualization
 A data integration process in order to gain more insights.
 Usually it involves databases, applications, file systems, websites, big data techniques, etc.)

 ## De-identification
 Same as anonymization; ensuring a person cannot be identified